 The teachers at Calderwood actively plan and seek out opportunities for our children to have experiences of developing literacy skills across the curriculum.
-Teachers will intentionally plan for children to reinforce literacy skills in other curricular areas.
-E.g. If note taking or report writing has been taught, the teacher may plan to reinforce these skills through science also that term by the children producing science report or note taking on an experiment.
+Teachers will intentionally plan for children to reinforce literacy skills in other curricular areas, for example, if note-taking or report-writing has been taught, the teacher may plan to reinforce these skills through science that term by the children producing a science report or note-taking on an experiment.

-Emphasizing these skills across the curriculum ensures that our children see the relevance in what they are learning and provides them with opportunities to use these skills in real life contexts and situations.
+Emphasising these skills across the curriculum ensures that our children see the relevance in what they are learning and provides them with opportunities to use these skills in real-life contexts and situations.